scverse/anndata/docs/fileformat-prose.md

 ### Mapping specifications (v0.1.0)

-* Each mapping MUST be it's own group
+* Each mapping MUST be its own group
 * The groups metadata MUST contain the encoding metadata `"encoding-type": "dict"`, `"encoding-version": "0.1.0"`

 ## Scalars